tiresoti/xo-game/XO Game/glfw/README.md

 # GLFW binaries for 64-bit Windows

+NB: this folder was downloaded from https://www.glfw.org/download I excluded the docs folder from my repo.
+You can find it in the original folder, if needed.

-This archive contains documentation, headers, pre-compiled static libraries, import libraries and DLLs for GLFW 3.3.8.
+This archive contains headers, pre-compiled static libraries, import libraries and DLLs for GLFW 3.3.8.

 Binaries for the following compilers are included